sliao-mi-luku/LectureNotes_DataScience_Udacity/Recommendation.md

 (N_user, N_movie) = (N_user, N_latent) x (N_latent, N_latent) x (N_latent, N_movie)

+The **square** of diagonal elements of S gives the variability it captures in the original matrix

 Better to check the dimension returned by `np.linalg.svd`

 ```python3